 Weight and height are connected in terms of health.
 A healthy body mass index (BMI) involves a greater weight as height increases.
 This means that one person could be considered severely obese and another could be seriously underweight if they had substantially different heights while weighing the same.

-For an average man with a height of 69 inches, a healthy weight is between 128-168 pounds.
+For an average man with a height of 69 inches, a

 People with BMIs that are too low or too high are vulnerable to a wide range of medical conditions, including cardiovascular disease, diabetes, and metabolic syndromes.